Coder-CH1/ChatsApp/README.md

 # ChatsApp

-- A real-time chat application built with Flutter, powered by Supabase, Socket.io and Provider state management.
+- A real-time chat application built with Flutter, powered by Supabase, Socket.io and Provider.

 *Features:*